geudde/attic-chest/pages/02.season-1/01.meeting-01/02.architecture/docs.md

 Where all her mingling charms expression pour’d,
 Admir’d by valour, or by love ador’d.

-&emsp;Lo where retiring Venus meets the eye,
+Lo where retiring Venus meets the eye,
 And beauty vies with bashful modesty!
 There mortal charms in loveliest union shine,
 And all the Goddess crowns the bright design!